Early Reading and Phonics

 2. Find a quiet space for your child to watch the film on a laptop or tablet.

-The more your child practises by using these films, the quicker they’ll learn to read.
+The more your child practises by using these films, the quicker they will learn to read.